JcoProjectTeam/JcoProjectPage/languageSpecification/joinOfCollections.md

 The first collection is said as *left collection*, and second collection is *right collection*.

-Given a couple *(l, r)* where *l* is the alias of a document the left collection, and *r* is the alias of a document from the right collection, the instruction create a new document with the fields *l* and *r* whose value is, respectively, the document *l*, and the document *l*.
+Given a couple *(l, r)* where *l* is the alias of a document the left collection, and *r* is the alias of a document from the right collection, the instruction create a new document with the fields *l* and *r* whose value is, respectively, the document *l*, and the document *r*.

 ## EBNF Notation
     joinOfCollections ::= JOIN OF COLLECTIONS